This chapter was amended in February 2020 and should be reread.

 Practitioners must be mindful of managing information to minimise the risks to the child when responding to any concerns or disclosures.

 There will be situations where due to lack of forensic evidence or corroborating witnesses the threshold for criminal proceedings is not met.
-It is important in these cases that the lack of police action is not interpreted as disbelieving the child's disclosure.
+It is important in such cases that it is not interpreted as disbelieving the child's disclosure and doesn’t prevent safeguarding action being implemented.

 'Pathways to Harm, Pathways to Protection: A Triennial Analysis of Serious Case Reviews 2011 to 2014' made the following findings about child sexual abuse in the family environment: